Skip to main content

 FAQ

 A feature is what a product has or does; a benefit is what that means for the customer.
 "Automatic backups" is a feature; "you never lose your work" is the benefit.
-People buy benefits, so copy should lead with the payoff.
+People buy benefits, so copy should lead with the outcome and use the feature as proof.

-Keep asking "so what?" about a feature until you reach a genuine human outcome — time saved, worry removed, money made.
+Keep asking "so what?" until you reach a genuine human outcome — time saved, worry removed, money made, confidence gained.
 That deeper payoff is the benefit worth leading with, while the feature becomes the proof that you can deliver it.

 No — features are the proof.
 Lead with the benefit, then mention the feature that makes it real, so the reader both wants the outcome and believes you can deliver it.
 Benefits sell; features reassure.
 You need both, in that order.